 Today we’ll discuss the choice of the best objects for astrophotography according to your equipment.
 Astronomy lovers say: “There is no such photographer who would not dream of becoming an astrophotographer.”
 Indeed, although the process of visual observation is a unique, incomparable pleasure, various reasons prompt people to take up astrophotography.

-Someone wants to share the beauty of the heavens with others, someone just wants to see more: after all, during visual observations, even the brightest and most interesting objects of deep space look ordinary-looking gray specks, and the dimmer ones are not visible at all.
-When photographing, even a small telescope will show them in color with details imperceptible to the human eye.
+Someone wants to share the beauty of the heavens with others; someone wants to see more: after all, during visual observations, even the brightest and most interesting objects of deep space look ordinary-looking gray specks, and the dimmer ones are not visible at all.
+Even a small telescope will show them in color with details imperceptible to the human eye when photographing.
 And in the images of planets, you can often see more small details than visually.
 Experienced amateur astrophotographers get pictures as good as pictures from the Hubble Telescope.

 Who Are The “Planets” And “Deep Sky” Guys?

 Usually, astrophotographers specialize in types of photography as “planets” (shoot the moon and planets) or “deep-sky” (shoot galaxies, nebulae, star clusters, comets, etc.).
 Depending on this, the equipment used, image processing methods differ, and the requirements for shooting conditions are often opposite.

 So, if you need a calm atmosphere for shooting planets and the moon (even if it is not very transparent), the so-called “sing,” then transparency and lack of illumination are essential to get good pictures of deep-sky objects calm of the atmosphere is not crucial.

 Consider astrophotography of deep-sky objects (DSOs) or deep-sky objects.
 All DSOs have very low surface brightness, so even with the largest telescope, the human eye sees them in black and white and does not see all the details of their structure.